JohnKesko/DiscAnalyzer/README.md

 # DiscAnalyzer

-I needed a cross-platform disc-space viewer so I built in C# with Avalonia UI.
+I needed a cross-platform disc-space viewer so I built one in C# with Avalonia UI.
 Feel free to use.

 ![DiscAnalyzer Screenshot](Assets/da-01.png)